xueannafang/hsp_toolkit_prototype/README.md

           (left: db) -> (right: input_solv_sel)

           No. -> No_db

           CAS -> CAS

           Name -> Solvent

-   Note that the "No_db" column is not a must to be filled, but still recommended to do so. (*See appendices for explanation.*)
+   Note that the "No_db" column is not a must to be filled, but still recommended to do so. (*See appendices for explanation.*) Removing this whole column will fail the calculation.

    - Then update the "Group" column.